Life Right Here & Everywhere

-The materials are designed for middle school students and teachers in a range of culturally, racially, and linguistically diverse schools in urban areas including Philadelphia and New York City.
+The materials are designed for middle school students and teachers in a range of culturally, racially, and linguistically diverse schools in urban areas including Philadelphia, New York City, and Northern Utah.
 Case study research provides results on students’ and teachers’ learning, the benefits provided by the Gooru Learning Navigator platform, and changes in classroom practice.

 Sponsor: National Science Foundation